Skip to content

 Compaction recoverySessionStart (compact)Restores identity, conversation context, and serendipity finding count when context compresses

-Hooks are registered in .claude/settings.json and scripts live in .instar/hooks/.
-They’re installed automatically during setup.
+Hooks are registered in .claude/settings.json and scripts live in .instar/hooks/instar/.
+They’re installed automatically during setup and kept current by the PostUpdateMigrator on each version update.

 When a blocking hook rejects an action, Claude Code receives a “blocked” response and must find an alternative approach.
 The agent sees the reason for the block.